 I am a Stanback Postdoctoral Fellow in Environmental Science and Engineering at the California Institute of Technology.
-My research interests fall broadly under the category of climate dynamics.
+My research interests are in climate dynamics, with a focus on how atmospheric feedbacks associated with clouds, water vapor, and sea ice affect the large-scale circulation and spatial patterns of climate change.
 In 2013, I completed my PhD in Atmospheric Sciences from the University of Washington.

-I began my academic career in geophysics, studying mountain-belt dynamics and seismic hazard in the Himalaya.
+Prior to my research in climate science, I investigated mountain-belt dynamics and seismic hazard in the Himalaya.
 I hold a BS from the University of North Carolina at Chapel Hill (2002) and an MS from the University of Colorado in Boulder (2005), and I have worked as a geodetic engineer in the non-profit sector.